Sidebar Site Navigation

 Cumulative Grade Point Average

-The average of all grades earned by a student as outlined below is termed the cumulative grade point average.
+The average of all grades earned by a student is termed the cumulative grade point average.
 It is used for determining activity, eligibility, honors, probation, suspension, graduation and for all comparisons or purposes requiring measurement of academic standing.

 The cumulative grade point average is defined as the sum of all grade points earned in University of Wyoming residence, correspondence, or the Outreach School, divided by all credit hours attempted for letter grade, with the following exceptions: